ParticularLabs/ServiceControl.Slack/README.md

 # ServiceControl.Slack
-Integrates with ServiceControl and provided notifications in Slack for failed messages, missing heartbeats etc
+Integrates with ServiceControl and provided notifications in Slack for failed messages, missing heartbeats etc.

+At the moment only notifications for missing heartbeats are implemented

 ## Hosting